×

 Red Meat: Heme iron is found in red meat, particularly in lean cuts like lamb and beef, which the body can readily absorb.
 Heme iron is necessary for the synthesis of haemoglobin.

 Nuts and Seeds: Rich sources of iron, foods such as pumpkin seeds, walnuts, almonds, and flaxseeds can increase haemoglobin levels.
-They are rich in essential minerals, iron, and vitamin E. You can keep your haemoglobin levels stable and get enough iron in your diet by eating these nutritious snacks.
+They are rich in essential minerals, iron, and vitamin E. You can maintain stable haemoglobin levels and get enough iron in your diet by incorporating these nutritious snacks into your diet.

 The following actions can be taken at home to maintain appropriate haemoglobin levels:

 A few chemicals can stop iron from being absorbed.
-Avoid consuming excessive amounts of tea, coffee, or foods high in calcium (dairy products) during meals as these can impair the absorption of iron.
+Avoid consuming excessive amounts of tea, coffee, or foods high in calcium (such as dairy products) during meals, as these can interfere with the absorption of iron.

 Food prepared in iron cookware has a higher iron content.